-While editing photos from my portrait photo shoot with Kayla Jane, I realized that I've described how I approach photography to other people as "instinctive" at this stage of the game.
+While editing photos from my fire portrait photo shoot with Kayla Jane, I realized that I've described how I approach photography to other people as "instinctive" at this stage of the game.
 I always hate using that answer, as it feels dismissive, can be seen as a little uncertain, and somewhat pretentious all at the same time.
 The thing is that I'd never before thought about putting into words the thought process, the deliberate choices, and the actual photo editing that have become almost second nature to me.

 It also gives no explanation to the follow up question about why are my photography rates even what they are?
 Even if I am not asked these questions directly, or indirectly, they are often at the back of people's minds whenever I end up talking about photography.

 Soooooooooo, to justify my existence, below are all the factors I needed to take into account to create one image of a tribal belly dancer, modeling with fire, in a dark setting: